Tolkien Pleaded in Favour of King Finn. An Immortalized Royal Tragedy

 The hall towered up high and wide-gabled (Beowulf)

-A CPC was an area with a diameter varying between five and twenty-five kilometers, mostly strategically located at a river mouth.
-Within this area, different functions were located, all belonging to one social-political entity.
-These different functions were: the residence of the elite or Gefolgschaft (i.e., a large building called a hall), the place for craft (e.g., a blacksmith and/or a mint for coinage), the location for trade or vicus mostly along the river banks, the place of heathen cult, the place of burial, the fortifications or military stronghold, and the location of the thing.
-A thing (also ting, ding, or þing) being a place on a hillock for assembly and judgment.
+A CPC typically covered an area with a diameter ranging from five to twenty-five kilometers and was usually situated strategically at or near a river mouth.
+Within such a complex, various key functions were distributed, all integrated within a single socio-political unit.
+These included the residence of the elite or Gefolgschaft—usually a large hall building—the craft zone (e.g., blacksmiths or even a mint), the trading hub or vicus often located along the riverbanks, a site for heathen cult practices, a burial ground, fortifications or a military stronghold, and a thing-site.
+The thing (also written as ting, ding, or þing) was the designated assembly place, often on a hillock, where legal and political matters were discussed and judgments rendered.
 Check out our blog post Well, the Thing is... to find more information about these Germanic assemblies and the specific part Frisians played in this piece of history.

-Lastly, research suggests that the northern part of pagus 'territory' Westergo (originally named Uuistrachia 'western island') in the province of Friesland, can also be considered a CPC (Nicolay 2005).
-That would be the fourth one.
-This is because of the amount of gold (approximately 1.5 kilos in total) which has been found in its fat clay, the clear connections with the elites of Jutland and later Kent, the political-religious expressions through the jewellery and runes found, the production of high-end goods, and finally, the area's central geographic (trade) position between southern Scandinavia and the Anglo-Saxon world of the British Isles.
+Lastly, research indicates that the northern part of the pagus (territory) Westergo—originally called Uuistrachia, meaning ‘western island’—in the province of Friesland, can also be regarded as a CPC (Nicolay 2005), making it the fourth known example.
+This designation is supported by several factors: the discovery of approximately 1.5 kilograms of gold in the rich clay soils; strong cultural and elite connections with both Jutland and, later, Kent; political-religious expressions evidenced in jewellery and runic inscriptions; the local production of high-end goods; and, not least, its central geographic position in the trade corridor between southern Scandinavia and the Anglo-Saxon world of the British Isles.

-Increasing evidence is piled up in the neighbouring pagus 'territory' of Oostergo, originally called Austrachia 'eastern island', that a power base existed here as well.
-Probably subordinated to the ruler at Wijnaldum in pagus Westergo (Nieuwhof 2023).
-The remains of a sixth-century Vendel helmet (see further below), the sixth-century silver rings on a sword pommel, and a gold-ornamented sword pommel are strong indications.
-The remains of the Vendel helmet were found in the village of Hallum, not to be confused with Hallem in the province of Noord Holland, mentioned earlier.
-The remains of the ring sword, i.e. silver rings moulded onto the pommel of the sword, were found near the town of Dokkum.
-The moulded rings, also found in Kent, might have been gifts demonstrating a warrior's fealty to his lord (Brooks & Harrington 2010).
-And once again, the place name Hallum here too indicates the former presence of a hall belonging to a prominent individual.
+Mounting evidence suggests that a significant power base also existed in the neighbouring pagus (territory) of Oostergo—originally known as Austrachia, meaning ‘eastern island’.
+This base was likely subordinate to the central seat of power at Wijnaldum in pagus Westergo (Nieuwhof 2023).
+Strong archaeological indicators include the remains of a sixth-century Vendel helmet (see further below), silver rings moulded onto a sword pommel—dating to the same century—and a sword pommel decorated with gold.
+The Vendel helmet fragments were discovered in the village of Hallum (not to be confused with Hallem in the province of Noord Holland, mentioned earlier), while the so-called ring-sword pommel was unearthed near the town of Dokkum.
+These moulded silver rings—also found in Kent—may have functioned as symbolic gifts, expressing a warrior’s loyalty and service to his lord (Brooks & Harrington 2010).
+And once again, the placename Hallum itself suggests the historical presence of a hall, that is, a seat of power belonging to a prominent individual.

 Read also our blog post The Abbey of Egmond and the Rise of the Gerulfing Dynasty to learn more about the birth of Holland out of West Frisia.

-We should, in the context of Finn's seat of power, also mention the Thron der Marsch ('throne of the marshlands').
-It is a wooden chair of a 65 centimeters high made of a single log, and dated to the early fifth century.
-The provenance of the throne is the Fallward terp or Wurt in Land Wursten (Peek et al 2022).
-Not only does this coincide exactly with the time when Finn ruled, but also with the era and area from which the Saxons migrated west to Frisia and further to England.
-If not Finn's throne, perhaps a similar one was part of his regalia.
-Today the stately chair can be admired in the Museum Burg Bederkesa, Landkreis Cuxhaven.
+In the context of Finn’s seat of power, we should also mention the Thron der Marsch ('throne of the marshlands').
+This wooden chair, about 65 centimeters high and carved from a single log, dates to the early fifth century.
+It was discovered in the Fallward terp (or Wurt) in Land Wursten (Peek et al 2022).
+Remarkably, this timing aligns perfectly with the era in which Finn is believed to have ruled, as well as with the region from which the Saxons migrated westward to Frisia and eventually to England.
+While it was Finn’s actual throne, a similar chair could maybe have been part of his royal regalia.
+Today, this impressive artifact can be admired at the Museum Burg Bederkesa in Landkreis Cuxhaven.

 wandering of the peoples